Want to know which is the happiest country in the world? Here’s an updated list of the happiest countries in the world 2020.

 The following six factors are used to rank the happiest countries in the world: levels of GDP, life expectancy, generosity, social support, freedom, and corruption.
 These are currently the most accurate ways of measuring happiness on a global scale.

-They also ranked first in the Happiness report of 2016 and have consistently been ranking at the top for many years.
+They also ranked first in the Happiness report of 2016 and 2019 and have consistently been ranking at the top for many years.
 The three biggest factors behind Finland’s success are a high GDP per capita, Social Support, and the absence of corruption.

 Denmark is another happy country in Scandinavia and it scores high across all categories.
 The Danish lifestyle and “Hygge” has become famous worldwide.
 The Danes can pride themselves on having one of the smallest wealth gaps in the world as well as great social support.